Donate Land to Protect the Place You Love

 Land donations can benefit you and the Land Trust in a multitude of ways:

-- Land is a scare resource.
-Conserved land leads to healthier soils, scenic vistas, cleaner water, wildlife habitat and open spaces for communities to enjoy.
+- Land is a scarce resource.
+Conserved land assists climate resilience, maintains water quality, and protects wildlife habitat and open spaces for communities to enjoy.

 - Qualified donations of land and conservation easements are tax deductible.

-- Estate plans that include conservation easements reduce the value of the land proportionally to how restrictive the terms are in the easement making the transfer of land to an heir less complicated.
+- Donated conservation easements can reduce estate taxes and lower the value of the land making it easier to keep land in the family.
 This can also reduce the amount of property taxes that are owed on it.

-- Protected land has been proven to increase the value of land in surrounding areas.
+- Protected land has been proven to increase surrounding land values.

 Ways to Protect Your Land

-A conservation easement is a legal agreement between a landowner and the Whidbey Camano Land Trust that protects the conservation values of the property.
+A conservation easement is a permanent legal agreement between a landowner and the Whidbey Camano Land Trust that protects the conservation values of the property.
 The agreement allows a landowner to continue to own and use their land, and the land can still be passed on to heirs or sold.
-When a landowner agrees to a conservation easement, they voluntarily give up some of the rights associated with owning land.
+When a landowner agrees to a conservation easement, they voluntarily give up some of the rights associated with owning land, most notable residential developing rights.

 A landowner may donate a conservation easement to the Land Trust or sell it.
 If a donation benefits the public and meets other federal tax code requirements, it may qualify as a tax- deductible charitable donation.